OchaBanana/ncsc_labs/_build/html/_sources/tools_vms/windows_vm.rst.txt

 	     - **BLR:** \nfs://10.136.239.13/workshop_staging/Windows2012R2.qcow2
 	     - **PHX:** \nfs://10.42.194.11/workshop_staging/Windows2012R2.qcow2
 	     - **RTP:** \nfs://10.55.251.38/workshop_staging/Windows2012R2.qcow2

 #.
-Locate Windows 2012 VM and add a CDROM Click “Update” Click “+Add New Disk” under Disks
+Create VM
 #.
-Choose “CDROM” and
+Click “+Add New Disk” under Disks locate to "Windows2012R2.qcow2"
 #.
+Choose Primary for “Network”
+#.
 Power on the Windows2012 VM
 #.
 Launch Console and configure windows 2012
 #.
 Login and verify it is on the network Install NGT: Click the Windows 2012 VM and choose “Manage Guest Tools” Select all options and click “Submit”
 #.
-From the System browse to the CDROM drive and run the installation with all defaults
+From the Windows Conlose, browse to the CDROM drive and run the installation with all defaults
 #.
 Eject CDROM
 #.
-May two clones of this system to have more test systems
+May two clones of this system to have more test systems **make sure CDROM is ejected**